Peter H. Kim

-Peter Kim is a professor of management and organizations at the University of Southern California Marshall School of Business.
-Peter studies the dynamics of interpersonal perceptions and their implications for work groups, negotiations, and dispute resolution.
-His research has been published in numerous scholarly journals, has received nine national or international awards, and has been featured by numerous media outlets, including the New York Times, Washington Post, and National Public Radio.
-He serves on the editorial board of Organization Science, Organizational Behavior and Human Decision Processes, and Negotiation and Conflict Management Research.
-Peter also serves as an associate editor of the Journal of Trust Research.
-He received a teaching award from Northwestern’s Kellogg School of Management.
+Peter Kim studies the dynamics of interpersonal perceptions and their implications for negotiations, work groups, and dispute resolution.
+His research has been published in numerous scholarly journals, received ten national/international awards, and has been featured by the New York Times, Washington Post, and National Public Radio.
+He serves as an Associate Editor for the Academy of Management Review and the Journal of Trust Research, on the editorial boards of Organization Science and Negotiation and Conflict Management Research, and as Chair of the Academy of Management’s Conflict Management Division.
+He received a teaching award from Northwestern University’s Kellogg School of Management.

 Katerina (Kate) Bezrukova is an Associate Professor of Management at the University at Buffalo.
 Her research interests revolve around teams and groups with topics including group composition, diversity training, group processes, performance, and health.
 In much of this work, she asks questions about how cliques and rifts within a group, or faultlines, form and change over time and how such divisions affect group productivity.
 She studies these questions in both lab and field settings, which often involve large multi-method, multi-source, multi-level archival databases.
 Following on her passion for numbers, she tries to quantify human behavior to predict team chemistry and performance based on a group’s composition or specific faultline combinations.
 She particularly enjoys applying the faultline framework to solve issues of practical importance such as understanding conflict management and negotiations tactics, building team chemistry in professional sports teams or international space crews that have to operate under unique conditions such as long duration missions to Mars, and helping marginalized people who are tokens in organizations to survive and excel when they are in the minority.
 Her work appears in Organization Science, Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, Personnel Psychology, Journal of Organizational Behavior, and other outlets.